In my previous blog post I discussed briefly why there was no change in the top two.

 Although dropped from A5 to A6 for the 2017 list, Security Misconfigurations are still rife across many web applications.
 Not ensuring all software is up to date – the OS, code libraries, Web/App server, database – is one cause of security misconfigurations but there are many others – default accounts and passwords still available or not changed, error handling not configured correctly potentially resulting in sensitive information leakage.
 Unnecessary services, ports.
 The list can and often does go on.

-and audits to ensure the organisation is aware of and can address new vulnerabilities or missing patches.
+and audits to ensure the organization is aware of and can address new vulnerabilities or missing patches.

 A7 – Cross Site Scripting: